DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 1/README.md

     > False!
 This model is usually used when there are a number of different events that could happen in the system which needs to be propagated to a specific component to handle it.

+# 8. Software Architecture: Process

+1. The difference between subsystems and modules are:

+    - [x] Subsystems can independently comprise the business logic by itself while modules can't.

+    > True!
+This is a key difference between modules and subsystems.
+In fact, subsystems are made of different modules, not the other way around.

+    - [ ] Subsystems can communicate with other subsystems while modules cannot communicate with other modules.
+    - [ ] All of the above.

+2. Software quality attributes that we care about during software architecture are:

+    - [x] Performance.

+    > Correct!
+Deciding on specific hardware can greatly impact the performance of the software.

+    - [x] Reliability.
+    > Correct!
+Just like security, planning a backup procedure address reliability issues for example.
+    - [x] Testability.
+    > Correct!
+Breaking the software into components help a lot with how testability is going to be carried on the software.
+    - [x] Security.
+    > Correct!
+Things like server configuration and which operating systems will be used can greatly impact the security of the software to be built.
+    - [x] Usability.
+    > Correct!
+Things like how easily a user can use the application should be addressed while working on the software architecture.

+3. Software architecture concerns itself with both estimation and quality but not partitioning.

+    - [ ] True.
+    - [x] False.

+    > Correct!
+Software architecture is also concerned about partitioning of the software.
+In fact this partitioning impacts a lot other attributes and the later operation of the software.

 # Other

 1. Non-functional requirements describe (check ALL that apply):